-We show our results on SU3 Wireframe [46] in Tab.
-1, and plot the AA curves in Fig. 6.
-With a similar inference speed, Va-PiD achieves an order of magnitude improvement over the naive CNN classification and regression baselines.
+We show our results on the SU3 Wireframe dataset [47] in Tab.
+1, and plot the AA curves in Fig. 5.
+With simi-lar speed, VaPiD achieves an order of magnitude improve-ment over the naive CNN classification and regression base-lines.
 VaPiD also significantly outperforms the traditional line-based J-Linkage clustering method [10].
 Note that the synthetic dataset contains many sharp edges and long lines, which by nature favors the line-based detectors.
-The improvement of the accuracy validates the efficacy of geometry-inspired network designs such as conic convolutions and efficient conic convolutions.
-We also observe that our method runs 17 times faster than our strong baseline NeurVPS [45], while achieving better accuracies on all metrics.
+These im-provements validate the efficacy of geometry-inspired net-work designs such as conic convolutions and efficient conic convolutions.
+We also observe that our method runs 17 times faster than our strong baseline NeurVPS [46], while achieving better accuracies on all metrics.
 This indicates that our learning to optimize scheme can greatly improve the model efficiency upon the coarse-to-fine enumerating strategy used in NeurVPS.

 Remarkably, VaPiD is trained with angular metrics, but achieves a median angle error of 0.089° with float32.
-This is because $1 - \cos(0.089^\circ) \approx 1.2 \times 10^{-6}$, which is already close to the machine epsilon of 32 bit floating point numbers $\epsilon \approx 1.2 \times 10^{-7}$.
-This fact indicates that VaPiD is able to push the detection precision close to the numerical precisions.
-This is also reflected in the stepped curves at high precision levels (i.e. below 0.1°) in Fig. 6.
+Here we note that $1 - \cos(0.089^{\circ}) \approx 1.2 \times 10^{-6}$, which is very close to the machine epsilon of float322.
+This fact indicates that the detection accuracy of VaPiD is more likely to be bounded by numerical errors rather than the detection precision.
+This is also reflected in the stepped curves in Fig. 5.